The detection of high X-ray polarization from an accretion disc corona source and its modelling via Monte Carlo radiation transfer simulation: Summary

 \section{Summary}

-We detect highly polarized X-ray flux from 2S 0921-630 with time-averaged PD $=8.8\pm 1.6 \%$ across the full 2-8~keV bandpass.
-The energy-resolved analysis shows the increasing trend of PD with energy and significant energy dependence of PA.
-This is the highest polarization seen so far from a low-magnetised NS LMXRB.
-This confirms that the source is indeed an ADC, with the direct source emission blocked by the very high orbital inclination so that scattering in a wind dominates the observed flux, giving the observed high polarization.
+We detect highly polarized X-ray flux from 2S 0921-630 with time-averaged PD $=8.5\pm 1.6 \%$ across the full 2-8~keV bandpass.
+The high polarization shows that the observed X-rays are scattered photons, confirming that the source is indeed an ADC, with the direct source emission blocked by the very high orbital inclination.
+The data include an eclipse, and we find weak evidence ($1\sigma$) for an increase in PD to $15\pm 3$\% during the eclipse, compared to out of eclipse $({\rm PD} = 5.9 \pm 1.9\%$), with no change in PA.
+The energy-resolved analysis of the time averaged data shows a hint of increasing PD with energy and a more significant ($2\sigma$) swing of $\Delta PA\sim 40-60$ with energy.

 We develop a full spectro-polarimetric model for short period NS LMXRB in general, as well as our ADC source in particular.
 We assume that the intrinsic source emission is the sum of an isotropic, non-polarized boundary layer, its reflection (angle dependent, similar to this, polarized perpendicular to the disc) and the disc itself (angle dependent, polarized parallel to the disc).
-We assume that the integrated (over energy and solid angle) luminosities from both disc and boundary layer are the same, as appropriate for a bright atoll system, and this gives up to 3--4\% polarization perpendicular to the disc from the contribution of the reflected emission for angles $> 60^\circ$.
+We assume that the integrated (over energy and solid angle) luminosities from both disc and boundary layer are the same, as appropriate for a bright atoll system, and this gives up to 3--4\% polarization perpendicular to the disc from the contribution of the reflected emission for angles $i> 60^\circ$.
 This should be appropriate for short period systems, where the disc is too small for a substantial thermal- radiative wind to form from the outer disc e.g. GX 9+9 \citep{Ursini2023}.

 We also extend the models to long-period, bright systems where there can be a substantial outer disc wind which imprints additional polarization from scattering (with direction perpendicular to the disc).
 This generally increases the PD of the total spectrum by around 1\% as it adds to the PD from the reflected boundary layer contribution.
 This compares well with the X-ray polarization seen in the bright NS LMXRB systems such as Cyg X-2, GX 5-1 and other Z sources \citep{Gnarini2025}.